junxit/us-congress-bills-114/bill.md

       - **(iii)** a description of the technologies and capabilities utilized to prevent network traffic associated with cybersecurity risks from transiting or traveling to or from agency information systems, including the extent to which those technologies and capabilities include existing commercial and non-commercial technologies;
       - **(iv)** a list of the types of indicators or other identifiers or techniques used to detect cybersecurity risks in network traffic transiting or traveling to or from agency information systems on each iteration of the intrusion detection and prevention capabilities and the number of each such type of indicator, identifier, and technique;
       - **(v)** the number of instances in which the intrusion detection and prevention capabilities detected a cybersecurity risk in network traffic transiting or traveling to or from agency information systems and the number of times the intrusion detection and prevention capabilities blocked network traffic associated with cybersecurity risk; and
+      - **(vi)** an explanation of whether any information on individuals, and to the greatest extent practicable, on United States persons, whose personally identifiable information is not necessary to describe a cybersecurity risk has been retained incidentally under the intrusion detection and prevention capabilities, and if such information has been retained, for what purpose and for what length of time; and
-      - **(vi)** a description of the pilot established under section 230(c)(5) of the Homeland Security Act of 2002, as added by section 3(a) of this Act, including the number of new technologies tested and the number of participating agencies.
+      - **(vivii)** a description of the pilot established under section 230(c)(5) of the Homeland Security Act of 2002, as added by section 3(a) of this Act, including the number of new technologies tested and the number of participating agencies.
     - **(B)** *OMB report* Not later than 18 months after the date of enactment of this Act, and annually thereafter, the Director shall submit to Congress, as part of the report required under section 3553(c) of title 44, United States Code, an analysis of agency application of the intrusion detection and prevention capabilities, including—
       - **(i)** a list of each agency and the degree to which each agency has applied the intrusion detection and prevention capabilities to an agency information system; and
       - **(ii)** a list by agency of—